intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 If contained cell is lstm, getState return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
 If contained cell is convlstm, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
 If contained cell is convlstm3D, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.

+Parameters:

+* `feedbackOutput` whether feed prior predictions back into the rnn.
+By default it's false.
+If it's set as true. only last time step of user input is used during training.

 **Scala example:**
 ```scala